update4j/update4j/README.md

 The update4j framework is the first auto-update and launcher framework completely compatible with Java 9 and up.
 Easily host your application files anywhere in the cloud accessible via a URL (even Google Drive, Dropbox, Amazon S3, or Maven Central) and you can synchronize them with all your distributed applications.

 In update4j _you_ have ultimate control of every process, from startup - update - launch - shutdown; unlike other auto-update frameworks that yields over the control only once the business application was launched.
-In addition, every single piece of code is completely updatable; [Even the framework itself](https://github.com/update4j/update4j/wiki/Documentation#updating-update4j-itself), once a new version is released!
+In addition, every single piece of code is completely updatable; [even the framework itself](https://github.com/update4j/update4j/wiki/Documentation#updating-update4j-itself), once a new version is released!

 ## Installation & Usage